dunconio/dwm-dunc/README.md

         set-showbar             - whether to show the bar by default on this tag set-switch-on-empty     - switch to the specified tag when no more clients are visible under this tag
-        set-tag-char            - show this text instead of the default tag text
+        set-tag-text            - show this text instead of the default tag text

 rules-file.json supported names: